org-formation/org-formation-cli/docs/cloudformation-resources.md

 - The Sub expression may also contain other Sub expression contructs (such as Ref to parameter)
 - For `Fn::EnumTargetAccounts` use the pre-defined variable `${account}` in the Sub expression
 - For `Fn::EnumTargetRegions` use the pre-defined variable `${region}` in the Sub expression
+- When placed inside an array the output of `Fn::EnumTargetAccounts` and `Fn::EnumTargetRegions` will be inserted into the array.

 ### Fn::TargetCount